anupamag8/-Construction-Cost-Estimation-Using-Machine-Learning-/README.md

 3. **Switching Models:**

-   You can choose between Linear Regression, Gradient Boosting, or Neural Networks by uncommenting the desired model in the code.
+   Choose between Linear Regression, Gradient Boosting, or Neural Networks by uncommenting the desired model in the code.

 ## Models